 Our operations and financial results are subject to various risks and uncertainties, including those described in Part I, Item 1A, "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2017, which could adversely affect our business, financial condition, results of operations, cash flows, and the trading price of our common and capital stock.
-There have been no material changes to our risk factors since our Annual Report on Form 10-K for the year ended December 31, 2017.
+Other than as set forth below, there have been no material changes to our risk factors since our Annual Report on Form 10-K for the year ended December 31, 2017.